top of page

 TC.jpg

-LABORATORY TECHNIQUES
+FIELD AND LABORATORY TECHNIQUES

 I have been trained in many basic laboratory techniques for the analyses of RNA and DNA from live animals.
 My experience is particularly substantial in relation to animal care and dissections, DNA and RNA extractions, PCR and elecrophoresis, and RNA-seq library preparation.